-This is the initial public offering of shares of Class A common stock, par value \$0.01 per share, of Chain Bridge Bancorp, Inc. We are offering shares of our Class A common stock.
+This is the initial public offering of shares of Class A common stock, par value \$0.01 per share, of Chain Bridge Bancorp, Inc. We are offering 1,850,000 shares of our Class A common stock.

 Prior to this offering, there has been no public market for our Class A common stock.
-It is currently estimated that the initial public offering price per share of our Class A common stock will be between \$ and \$ per share.
-We have applied to list our Class A common stock on The New York Stock Exchange (the "NYSE") under the symbol "CBNA."
+It is currently estimated that the initial public offering price per share of our Class A common stock will be between \$24.00 and \$26.00 per share.
+We have been approved to list our Class A common stock on The New York Stock Exchange (the "NYSE") under the symbol "CBNA."

 Following this offering, we will have two classes of common stock, Class A common stock and Class B common stock.
-The rights of Class A common stock will be identical, except voting and conversion rights.
+The rights of Class A common stock and Class B common stock will be identical, except voting and conversion rights.
 Each share of Class A common stock will be entitled to one vote.
-Each share of Class B common stock will be entitled to low to the stare of Class B common stock will be relited to the vote.
-Each share of Class B common stock will be united to use and is convertible at any time into one share of Class A common stock.
-Prior to the completion of this offering, all of the shares of Class B common stock (as defined herein) held by our pre-IPO investors (as defined herein), including members of the Fitzgerald Family (as defined herein), will be reclassified into shares of Class B common stock.
-Immediately following this offering, holders of our outstanding Class B common stock are expected to hold in the aggregate approximately % of the combined voting power of our common stock will have the effect of concentrating voting power with the holders of our Class B common stock, including the members of the Fitzgerald Family.
-Accordingly, those owners, if voting in the same manner, would be able to control the election of our board of directors and therefore limit your ability to influence corporate matters.
-No member of the Fitzgerald Family or other pre-IPO investor is a party to any voting agreement or other arrangement or understanding regarding the voting of our shares.
+Each share of Class B common stock will be entitled to low to the stare of Class B common stock.
+The rights of Class B common stock will be entitled to one vote.
+Each share of Class B common stock will be entitled to low to the share of Class B common stock.
+The realistical is the shares of class B common stock will be entitled to low to the completion of this offering, all of the shares of class B common stock (as defined herein), held by our pre-IPO investors (as defined herein), including members of the Fitzgerald Family (as defined herein), will be reclassified into shares of Class B common stock (with members of the Fitzgerald Family (as defined herein), will be reclassified into shares of Class B common stock (with members of the Fitzgerald Family expected to beneficially own in the aggregate approximately 46.11% of the combined voting power of our common stock (with members of the Fitzgerald Family vaccording), the observers, if voting in the same manner, would be able to control the election of our board of directors and therefore limit your ability to influence corporate matters.
+No member of the Fitzgerald Family or other pre-IPO investor is a party to any voting agreement or understanding regarding the voting of ur shares.
 As a result, we do not believe we are a "controlled company" within the meaning of the NYSE corporate governance listing standards and have no present intention to be treated as a controlled company in the future.
 Our amended and restated certificate of incorporation will provide certain protections for the holders of Class A common stock.
 See "Description of Capital Stock."